 Use tools from libtbx.test_utils as much as possible.
 Add more as needed.
 Example: use approx_equal to assert the expected result.

-Inputs that can be generated at run time should be use as much as possible (as opposed to storing input files with models and data).
+Inputs that can be generated at run time should be used as much as possible (as opposed to storing input files with models and data).
 Examples:

 If an atomic model is needed use random_structure or make the PDB records as short as possible and inline them into the body of the test file.